St Peter's Cathedral, Hamilton

 St Peter's Cathedral is an Anglican cathedral church in Hamilton, located in the Waikato region of the North Island of New Zealand.
 It is located on a small hill, known as Cathedral Hill (Pukerangiora), in the southern central part of the city off Victoria Street.

 Overview

 St Peter's Cathedral serves as the seat for the Bishop and Diocese of Waikato, the surrounding region.
-The Diocese is one of seven diocese in Aotearoa, forming part of the Anglican Communion around the world.
+The Diocese is one of seven dioceses in Aotearoa, forming part of the Anglican Communion around the world.
 The choir is a mixed-voice choir consisting of 24 singers.

 Close by to the north of the cathedral on the other side of the street is Waikato Museum.
 On the opposite side of the Waikato River over the Victoria Bridge is the Roman Catholic cathedral, the Cathedral of the Blessed Virgin Mary, Hamilton.

 The senior priest of the cathedral is called a Dean, currently The Very Rev'd Julian Perkins.